SBA Loans for Startups: The Essential Guide

 • Interest: 8%-14%.

-While you can get up to $50k, the average SBA microloan amount is $13k.
-New business owners can use the funds for working capital needs, purchasing equipment, inventory, furniture, and fixtures.
+New business owners can use the funds for working capital needs, including the purchase of equipment, inventory, furniture, and fixtures.
 You cannot use the funds to purchase commercial real estate or refinance business debt.

 SBA Microloans require working with specially designated intermediary lenders.
-Most intermediary lenders are nonprofit community-based organizations.
 The SBA partners with these lenders to ensure funding is available.
+Intermediary lenders are nonprofit community-based organizations with experience in lending and management assistance.

 Each lender sets its own qualifications in terms of credit scores and other factors.
-However, the qualifications are typically lower than other SBA loans since they are intended for startups and new businesses.
+SBA-approved lenders make all credit decisions and set all terms for microloans.
+However, the qualifications are typically lower than those of other SBA loans since they are intended for startups and new businesses.

 Community Advantage Loans

-The Community Advantage loan is an SBA pilot program set to expire on September 30, 2024.
-The program aims to promote business and economic development in underserved communities.
+The Community Advantage loan aims to promote business and economic development in underserved communities.

 Community Advantage loan details are as follows: